 It doesn’t feel like the holidays for us until it’s time for Coralville’s annual Aisle of Lights.
 Since 1980, on the second Sunday in December, residential neighborhoods and businesses in Coralville have lined their sidewalks with luminarias - white paper sacks, filled with sand and a votive candle - creating miles of lighted walkways throughout the town.
 Many homes along the route are decked out with lights and yard decorations, with some set to music, to add to the merriment.
 This year the event takes place on December 9 and the City of Coralville, Iowa River Landing and other area businesses and organizations have several activities scheduled throughout the day to entertain revelers of all ages.

 One of our favorite family activities during the holidays is to attend one of the area’s many terrific theatre productions.
-Lucky for us, City Circle Theatre Company’s production of Disney’s Beauty and the Beast is running in December at the Coralville Center for the Performing Arts.
-There are several evening and matinee shows from December 7 - 9 and December 14 - 16.
+Lucky for us, City Circle Theatre Company’s production of Annie is running in December at the Coralville Center for the Performing Arts.
+There are several evening and matinee shows from December 6 - 8 and December 13 - 15.

 In this as in every holiday season, we will enjoy selecting gifts for those we love, but more than anything we will treasure all the special traditions on which our family has built much-loved memories.
 Happiest of holidays to you and yours!